doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 }
 ```

-Now, lets have some fun:
+Now, let's have some fun:

-- if you have not created database yet, run `php app/console doctrine:database:create`
+- if you have not created the database yet, run `php app/console doctrine:database:create`
 - create the schema `php app/console doctrine:schema:create`

-Well, everything will work just fine, you can modify the **Acme\DemoBundle\Controller\DemoController**
+Everything will work just fine, you can modify the **Acme\DemoBundle\Controller\DemoController**
 and add an action to test how it works:

 ```php